-Jenny is a second year politics student at Churchill College.
+Jenny is a third year politics student at Churchill College.
 This is Jenny’s second position on the committee, after having served as Director of Press last year.
 Before coming to Cambridge, she worked in UK Parliament for 10 months, and during her time here, has acted as JCR President of Churchill College and Faculty Representative for Politics, Psychology and Sociology.
 She has a particular interest in foreign and education policy.

 Outside of TWS, Jenny is often bumping into things, running around or playing guitar.

-Deputy Director for Policy – Laura Grunberg
+Director for Policy – Laura Grunberg

-Laura is a German/Swiss/Chinese, in her first year reading Human, Social and Political Sciences.
+Laura is a German/Swiss/Chinese, in her second year reading Human, Social and Political Sciences.
 She has a particular interest in International Relations and Development, although wants to eventually end up in Public International Law and potentially focus on anti-corruption and bribery work.
 She has co-written for TWS previously and is also involved with Student Community Action.

 Aside from keeping up with her seemingly unending reading list, Laura can be found playing her ukulele, reading Al Jazeera or trying out a variety of sports.
 But more importantly, she is always restless, just waiting for a new country/culture to explore, or person to meet!

 Helena is in her second year studying Economics at Pembroke.
 She has a long-standing interest in international relations, has lived in Belgium and the USA, and collaborated with Harvard for the TWS paper on NATO in a changing world.
 Her past experience includes work with Deutsche Bank and AIG.

 Helena divides her time between Cambridge and the Cam, and has an uncanny ability to talk incessantly about rowing.
 Beyond TWS and the river, she manages to pursue interests in art history, chocolate and travelling to China.